B1TC0R3/Manjaro-Utility/README.md

 ### obsidian-synced
 This is a tool that automatically synchronizes my obsidian vaults with a private git repository.
-Note, that the tool requires a ssh connection to git in order to function without forcing the user to enter a password every minute.
+Note that the tool requires a ssh connection to git in order to function without forcing the user to enter a password every minute.

 **Usage**